AleMorales9011/ForgeWare/src/AUTOMATION.md

 # Test Automation

-Test automation is the use of software to execute test cases, validate results, and provide feedback.
+Test automation uses software to execute test cases, validate results, and provide feedback.

 # Why It Is Important